jaycosaur/queue-utilities/README.md

 Let's make using Queues great again!
 Queue utilities and conveniences for those using sync libraries.

-_Currently implements using threads and threading queues only, multiprocessing queues and process support will be implemented soon._
+_Currently implements using threads and threading queues as standard, multiprocessing queues can be used by passing in relevant multiprocessing.Queue arguments.
+Worker threads use threading.Thread not multiprocessing.Process by design, if you require running eg Select in an external process as a message broker I recommend spawning a Process and then using as is documented._

 This utilities package contains the following classes: